First principles band structure of interacting phosphorus and boron/aluminum $\delta$-doped layers in silicon: Introduction

 Prior theoretical work on the electronic structure of $\delta$-layers used Density Functional Theory (DFT) and primarily focused on calculating the band structure of individual $\delta$ layers.
 DFT has been used to predict the electronic structure of phosphorus $\delta$ layers in silicon,\cite{carter2009electronic,carter2011phosphorus,drumm2013ab1,drumm2013ab2} with essential features of these predictions subsequently confirmed experimentally.\cite{miwa2013direct,mazzola2014determining,mazzola2014disentangling,miwa2014valley,mazzola2018simultaneous,holt2020observation,katzenmeyer2020JMR,young2023suppression} Together, these investigations showed that phosphorus $\delta$ layers introduce a metallic impurity band below the bulk conduction band edge.
 A similar convergence between DFT calculation and experimental characterization was also recently observed for Sb $\delta$ layers. \cite{strand2025direct} Recently, Campbell \textit{et al.} have analyzed DFT band structures for $\delta$ layers comprised of boron or aluminum.\cite{campbell2023electronic} They reported a similar, but inverted change in the band structure, in which an impurity band is formed above the bulk valence band edge and the Fermi level is located within these bands.
 The success of DFT in describing the electronic structure of $\delta$-doped layers suggests that extending this methodology to include the interaction of donor and acceptor $\delta$-doped layers will provide a useful first approximation of the electronic structure of multiple $\delta$-doped layered structures.

-In this manuscript, we use DFT to predict the electronic structure and local density of states of interacting phosphorus and boron/aluminum $\delta$-doped layers in silicon.
-We use the strongly constrained and appropriately normed (SCAN) exchange-correlation functional\cite{sun2015strongly} as a reasonable compromise between the computational cost of more accurate treatments of screened exchange (e.g., hybrid functionals) and the inaccuracy of more simplistic semilocal treatments.
+In this manuscript, we use DFT to predict the electronic structure and local density of states of interacting phosphorus and boron/aluminum $\delta$-doped layers in silicon, building upon previous work that has only looked at a single type of $\delta$-doped layer.
+We use the strongly constrained and appropriately normed (SCAN) exchange-correlation functional\cite{sun2015strongly} as a reasonable compromise between the computational cost of more accurate treatments of screened exchange (e.g., hybrid functionals) and the inaccuracy of more simplistic semilocal treatments, again providing novel results.
 Our calculations predict that each layer creates a $\delta$ potential that hosts an impurity band, with the opposite charges compensating and mutually reducing the binding energies relative to the band edges.
 The extent to which the binding energies of the impurity bands are reduced is a function of the distance between the $\delta$ layers.
-At smaller separation distances $<$ 10 \AA, the two $\delta$-layers largely compensate each other and the electronic structure most closely resembles that of bulk silicon, making a direct gap unlikely.
-At distances $>$ 10 \AA, the two layers become essentially independent.
-At these larger distances, the $\delta$ layers form a p-n junction with an intrinsic layer of silicon comprising the depletion region.
+At smaller separation distances $<$ 1 nm, the two $\delta$-layers largely compensate each other and the electronic structure most closely resembles that of intrinsic silicon, making a direct gap unlikely.
+At distances $>$ 1 nm, the two layers become essentially independent.
+At these larger distances, the $\delta$ layers essentially form the electronic structure of a p-n junction with an intrinsic layer of silicon comprising the depletion region.
 We use the local potentials calculated within DFT to estimate the interlayer tunneling probability as a function of the separation between layers.
 It is enhanced relative to the tunneling probability for a triangular barrier with a height of the intrinsic silicon band gap (1.1 eV), indicating that interactions between the $\delta$ layers do lead to outcomes that would not be achieved with traditional diodes.